Horse teeth: Tooth wear

 Horse teeth often wear in specific patterns, based on the way the horse eats its food, and these patterns are often used to conjecture on the age of the horse after it has developed a full mouth.
 As with aging through observing tooth eruption, this can be imprecise, and may be affected by diet, natural abnormalities, and vices such as cribbing.

 The importance of dentition in assessing the age of horses led to veterinary dentistry techniques being used as a method of fraud, with owners and traders altering the teeth of horses to mimic the tooth shapes and characteristics of horses younger than the actual age of the equine.

 Equine teeth have evolved to wear against the tooth above or below as the horse chews, thus preventing excess growth.
 The upper jaw is wider than the lower one.
 In some cases, sharp edges can occur on the outside of the upper molars and the inside of the lower molars, as they are unopposed by an opposite grinding surface.
 These sharp edges can reduce chewing efficiency of the teeth, interfere with jaw motion, and in extreme cases can cut the tongue or cheek, making eating and riding painful.

 In the wild, natural foodstuffs may have allowed teeth to wear more evenly.
 Because many modern horses often graze on lusher, softer forage than their ancestors, and are also frequently fed grain or other concentrated feed, it is possible some natural wear may be reduced in the domestic horse.
 On the other hand, this same uneven wear in the wild may have at times contributed to a shorter lifespan.
 Modern wild horses live an estimated 20 years at most, while a domesticated horse, depending on breed and management, quite often lives 25 to 30 years.
 Thus, because domesticated animals also live longer, they may simply have more time to develop dental issues that their wild forebears never faced.

 Typical wear patterns

-Typical wear patterns in horses include:
+The following are typical wear patterns in horses.